evafroehlich/website/about.md

       <div class="value-card">
         <h3 class="value-title">Diversity &amp; Mentorship</h3>
         <p class="value-description">
-          I active advocate for diversity and equal opportunities across all genders in engineering and science.
-As an active participant in women's networks in the energy sector, I value mentorship and supporting other professionals to excel in their careers.
+          I actively advocate for gender diversity and equal opportunities in engineering and science.
+As an active participant in women's networks in the energy sector, I value mentoring and supporting other professionals to excel in their careers.
         </p>
       </div>
     </div>